Click on the topics below to find answers to your questions about:

 Gemstones which have not been treated are rare and sell for extremely high prices.
 We state in the jewelry description or details if a gemstone offered for sale on the Topazery website has not been heat treated.

 Other treatments such as fissure or fraction filling, diffusion treating, and laser drilled gemstones are not acceptable to us or to many other jewelry professionals.
 We do not sell these gemstones on our website.

-We no longer do custom or special orders.
+We no longer do custom orders.
 Our apologies.

 We do not disclose information about our manufacturers; we consider this to be company confidential information.